larsgr/gene-id-mapping/docs/comparison-script-design.md

 - **Input contract**: each GFF must be sorted by `(seqid, gene start)` with gene blocks kept intact.
 The script validates this ordering and exits with an error if it detects regression.
-A tiny helper script in `docs/somparison-script-experiments.md` shows how the toy data was prepared.
+Use `./gff_block_sort.py` (documented in `docs/somparison-script-experiments.md`) to pre-sort inputs safely.
 - **Gene streaming**: the parser yields one `Gene` object at a time (with all transcripts resolved) and maintains only the overlapping partner genes from the other annotation in memory.